 - BYD offers Lv.2 parking in China since 2012 and they launched Level 2 DiPilot in 2020

-In Mar’20, sources claimed that BYD planned the launch of its BEV SUV Tang EV600 in Norway in 2021, marking the entry of its passenger cars to Europe through the country with the highest BEV penetration.
+In March 2020, sources claimed that BYD planned the launch of its BEV SUV Tang EV600 in Norway in 2021, marking the entry of its passenger cars to Europe through the country with the highest BEV penetration.
 Reports claim that some of the BEV Tang EV600’s ADAS will be Lv.2-P Remote Controlled Parking, L2-Driving which is not named, L1-Driving ACC, blind zone alert, file change alert, collision alert and automatic emergency braking.
 The expansion of ADAS features in Europe could be an important step for BYD to position itself better in the Autonomous Driving race.

-China to take global leadership of L2-Driving sales in 2025 with 1.70 million cars
+China to take global leadership of L2-Driving sales in 2025 with 1.70 million cars fitted with Traffic Jam and Cruise Assist

 We assess that China will follow behind Europe and the USA in terms of sales of L2-L4 Driving features until 2025, with the exception of L2-D, where China will claim leadership in 2025.
 This is because of two reasons.
 First, because today, many European and US carmakers lead the deployment of ADAS and innovate in Automated Driving technology.